16 Feb Walking the Slieve Blooms with A MindfulWalker

 Walking the Slieve Blooms with A mindful walker

-Guest blogger Deirdre O’Flynn stayed with us recently and walked the Slieve Blooms.
+Guest blogger Deirdre O’Flynn a mindful walker stayed with us at Ardmore Country House while walking walked the Slieve Blooms.
 Read her blog post from AMindfulWalker.com below.
 Text and images supplied with Deirdre’s permission.

 The Slieve Bloom mountains were a discovery.
 Linking the counties of Laois and Offaly, the Slieve Blooms are unspoilt, uncrowded, and seriously scenic!